TajTanveerRaza/Bank-Database/README.md

-# bankdbapp
+# Bank Database Application
-this is a bank application using java and oracle database
+This is a bank application using Java and Oracle Database.